 On Sunday morning at dawn on 3rd December 1854 a hundred or so diggers were asleep in the Stockade.
 None of them expected that the Christian forces of the Queen would attack them on the Sabbath day.
-No Riot Act had been read, martial law was not proclaimed and no chance to surrender was offered.
+(Regulation 3 of the Gold Licence states: "It is enjoined that all persons on the gold fields maintain a due and proper observance of Sundays") No Riot Act had been read, martial law was not proclaimed and no chance to surrender was offered.
 The well armed military and police, 296 in number, fell on the diggers who struggled to take up their weapons, many of which were primitive pikes.
 Within twenty minutes resistance had ceased, but the sadistic retribution and bloody vengeance continued, in and out of the Stockade.
-A few days later an observer condemned "the Government of Victoria" saying, " I am horrified at what I witnessed and I did not see the worst of it.
+A few days later an observer condemned "the Government of Victoria" saying, "I am horrified at what I witnessed and I did not see the worst of it.
 I could not breathe the blood tainted air of the diggings, and I left them forever."